Order of the Visitation of Holy Mary: Warsaw

 The first convent was built on Krakowskie Przedmieście, near a royal residence.
 The nuns were officially enclosed the same year, 1654, however soon after, they would have to leave their cloister twice due to threats from hostile armies - this would happen again some centuries later, when the sisters were driven out to house Napoleonic soldiers.
 Since their founding, Wizytki, as they are called, managed schools and pensions for girls, taking care of the urban poor.
 The sisters were forbidden from teaching after the fall of the January Uprising (1864), as one of the many efforts by the Tsar to erase any Polish national influence in education - along with the pension, the novitiate was closed, meaning no new sisters could be taken in.
 Wizytki only resumed training novices in 1905.
 The oldest of the Visitationist convents was also involved in the Warsaw Uprising, when the sisters voluntarily opened their cloister to guests and sheltered the vulnerable civilian population.
 As stewards of one of the most prominent historical landmarks in Warsaw, the sisters were also involved in art conservation.
 Under communist rule, the same convent was a space of contact and exchange with clergy in countries such as Hungary or Czechoslovakia.

 Kraków

-The convent in Kraków attributes its conception to a miracle performed by Francis of Sales, who answered the prayer of bishop and founder Jan Małachowski when the latter was drowning in the frozen Vistula river.
+The convent in Kraków attributes its conception to a miracle performed by Francis de Sales, who answered the prayer of bishop and founder Jan Małachowski when the latter was drowning in the frozen Vistula river.
 Five nuns from the Warsaw convent moved to Kraków the very same winter, but the enclosed convent proper would only be established in the summer of 1682, the following year.
 In Kraków too, the sisters were heavily involved with girls' education, which was the only reason the convent was not forced to disband under Austrian occupation.
 Thanks to its good reputation, it even received foreign students.
 During and after the first world war, the convent came to rely on goodwill for income.